 The current trustees are looking to bring a more diverse range of perspectives and specialisms to the Board – and in particular to recruit a new Secretary with up-to-date administration skills.
 A full briefing and handover will be given by current Secretary Ellie Bensted, who has ably helped steer the charity in this role since WATSAN was founded in 2005!

 WATSAN supporter Mandy McIntosh runs a fair trade shop in Ashby de la Zouch and online.
 To mark World Toilet Day on 19th November, she is donating 10% of her takings to WATSAN takings from 15th to 30th November.

 The offer will include both sales from Mandy’s bricks and mortar shop, and her online shop www.fair2all.net, where you can buy upcycled and fair trade gifts, homewares, accessories and cards.

 In 2017 Mandy was part of a team who went to South West Uganda and participated in a WATSAN project working with the local community to provide latrines in their school.
 Once the latrine block for older girls was completed, over 60 girls returned to education.

-WATSAN’s trustees would like to thank Mandy very much for this generous contribution towards our fundraising for Bwanga Hill – and of course encourage other supporters to do their Christmas shopping on the Fair2All website!
+WATSAN’s trustees would like to thank Mandy very much for this generous contribution to WATSAN – and of course encourage other supporters to do their Christmas shopping on the Fair2All website!